noncorpus/DnD5e/An Umbral Zenith/README.md

 - Small creature on right is downed by Chuko
 - Small on the left is downed by Alphabet
 - We make it to Korra's at daybreak.
 Her hovel is a thatched hut.
 As we ride up, there's an older halfling woman.
 She does not seem impressed but she lets us in
+- We're half way to third.
+Make note of what you want to do at 3rd level.

 # Episode 1
 **1/30/2017**